 The University of Chicago Medicine News Office

-The News Office is available 24 hours a day to assist media professionals with breaking news, as well as finding expert health care sources, including physicians and researchers.
+The News Office is available to assist media professionals with breaking news, as well as finding expert health care sources, including physicians and researchers.

 Primary media line